cirosantilli/linux-cheat/install-os.md

 How to install a new OS on your computer.

-## Install a new distro
+## Install a new distribution

-Most distros are distributed in ISOs suitable to burning on a CD or DVD, from which you can then boot the computer and install them.
+Most distributions are distributed in ISOs suitable to burning on a CD or DVD, from which you can then boot the computer and install them.

 It is also possible to put the CD or DVD image in a USB.